herrhelms/preev-menubar/README.md

  - `npm start` will run this menubar app in the background.
 You can close & exit your Terminal.app window

 ###Compiling
 `npm build` should work and build this for OSX(64bit) in a /dist subdirectory but I did not test.
 Ensure you have electron-packager (v7.7.0+) available on your system or install it globally with `npm install -g electron-packager`.

 `electron-packager . --platform=darwin --icon=Icon --arch=x64 --out=dist PreevApp` will compile to your machine.
 Look inside the `dist` directory for `PreevApp`.

 I've uploaded a [zipped version 0.0.1 of PreevApp](https://bit.ly/2bAhEcp) to Dropbox.

+###How to quit this thing?
+Click on the menubar item so that the apps window is visible.
+Use the common shortcut for closing an app. (e.g. `CMD+Q` on osX/macOS)

 ###Thank you's
 Kudos to [@electron](https://github.com/electron/) and [@maxogden](https://github.com/maxogden) for his great [menubar](https://github.com/maxogden/menubar) package - plus of course the people that built & maintain preev.com - you know who you are.